 In many ways, the Tampa Bay Rays are a model franchise.
 In their first 10 seasons (1998-2007), they never won more than 70 games, they finished in last place in the A.L.
 East every year but one, and averaged 97 losses per season.
-But since then, the team's performance on the field improved greatly.
-From 2008 through 2021, they've been in the playoffs 7 times, including World Series appearances in 2008 and 2020, have the 4th best record in the Majors (1,181 wins, surpassed only by the Dodgers (1,247), Yankees (1,238), and Cardinals (1,196)), and have won at least 90 games in 8 seasons.
-Only the Dodgers, who have 9 seasons with 90 or more wins from 2008 through 2021, have done it more often.
+But since Stuart Sternberg became team C.E.O. in 2008, the Rays have been in the playoffs 9 times, going to the World Series in 2008 and 2020.
+They have the 3rd best record in the Majors (1,366 wins, topped only by the Dodgers (1,459), and the Yankees (1,419), and have won at least 90 games in 9 seasons, including 2023.
+Only the Dodgers, with 11 seasons of 90+ wins, and Yankees, with 9, have done it as often from 2008 through 2023.
 In 2020, Baseball America rated the Rays' Minor League system as the best among the 30 Major League organizations.
 The Rays had the best record in the American League in 2020, and also in 2021, when they won a team record-high 100 games.

 The Rays have a reputation as a very fan-friendly team.
 Ticket prices are low, and management has offered many incentives for fans to attend games.
 They have some of the most popular giveaway days and promotions in Major League Baseball, and have been recognized as one of the best bargains for the money from a fans' standpoint.
-In the last 5 years, the team has invested \$20 million for improvements to Tropicana Field.
+In the last 7 years, the team has invested \$25 million for improvements to Tropicana Field.

 In 2014, Bloomberg Business listed the Rays as #5 in the category of "Smartest Spenders" among all 122 MLB, NFL, NBA, and NHL teams, topped only by the Baseball's St. Louis Cardinals, the NFL New England Patriots, and the NHL's Chicago Black Hawks and Boston Bruins.
 ESPN ranked the Rays as the #1 team in affordability among all MLB teams.
-It was the 4th time in the last 12 seasons that the Rays finished on top of this listing.
+It was the 4th time in the last 14 seasons that the Rays finished on top of this listing.
 Their local TV ratings more than doubled from 2005 to 2015.
 Team Marketing Report listed the Rays as the 2nd lowest fan cost (to Arizona) for 2019.